Contact Us

 Our Impact

-As of 2021, Foster the Future provides weekly tutoring to approx. 110 students, and accepts applications from Kindergarten right through to Year 12.
+Foster the Future has provided weekly tutoring to hundreds of students, and accepts applications from Kindergarten right through to Year 12.
 Along with providing educational support, our FTF tutors develop a friend and peer-mentorship role with students, supporting them through various aspects of their schooling.

 As a result of the support from our tutors, a recent survey demonstrates that 85% of our students are now on track to finish high school, compared to only 25% of foster children across Australia.
 Furthermore, 85% of our carers have also noted a significant improvement in the way that their child approaches school, with all carers that responded to the survey agreeing that tutoring with Foster the Future has increased their child’s confidence in regard to their education.